 I know all too well how easy it is to become a professional couch potato when you have a chronic illness.
 And sometimes that is literally all you’re capable of doing.
 But other times we may be doing it out of habit, and it can get boring at times.
 Here are some other fun alternatives that don’t require too much physical exertion.

 I have borrowed some of the ideas from a fantastic list put together by Michelle of Making Sense of Cents.
 While her post is great for most people, I decided to make a more doable list for us chronic illness warriors.

 - Cross stitch.
-I have found some amazing patterns on Etsy.
+My favorite patterns are from this shop on Etsy.